 Calling All Weirdos: There’s a UFO Festival in Oregon

-The second-largest UFO fest in the country is back this September.
+The second-largest UFO fest in the country is back this May.

 Even on a regular weekend, this laidback town in the Willamette Valley is a worthwhile getaway.
-An hour southwest of Portland in the heart of Oregon’s charming wine country, there are vineyards you can ride your bike through, and tasting rooms to sample their famous terroir-driven Pinot Noir.
+An hour southwest of Portland in the heart of Oregon’s charming wine country, there are vineyards you can ride your bike through and tasting rooms to sample their famous terroir-driven Pinot Noir.
 There’s a walkable, Rockwellian downtown lined with maple trees where you can catch a movie in a theater tucked inside of a pizza shop (yup, you can take your slice in), or duck into a store that specializes in artisanal jam.
 There’s the Evergreen Aviation & Space Museum, home to Howard Hughes’ massive wooden Spruce Goose.

 And then, for one very special weekend each year since 1999, there are aliens.
 The town’s population swells as thousands of ETs, Wookies, Yodas, Coneheads, astronauts, and possibly the family from 3rd Rock from the Sun all show up for the annual McMenamins UFO Fest, the largest of its kind outside of Roswell, New Mexico.
 This year, the close encounters happen on May 13 and 14.

 Base camp is the McMenamins Hotel Oregon, built in 1905, boasting a rooftop bar with 360-degree views—perfect for spotting flying objects.
 And you may actually see one, because unlike some of those other UFO festivals out there, McMinnville’s is inspired by an actual sighting in 1950 when farmers Evelyn and Paul Trent took what is now the most famous photographic evidence of a hovering UFO.
 The photos made national news and were even published in Life magazine—and, to this day, they have yet to be debunked.